aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 5. This may takes about 10 minutes.
 6. Read the following description of the AWS CloudFormation that is created while the stack is being created.

-AWS CloudFormation template used in this lab automatically invokes Lambda function **DDBInitialize**.
+AWS CloudFormation template used in this lab automatically invokes the Lambda function **DDBInitialize**.
 This is possible through **custom resources** provided by AWS CloudFormation. https://docs.aws.amazon.com/ko_kr/AWSCloudFormation/latest/UserGuide/template-custom-resources.html

 ```yaml